DevExpress/DevExtreme.AspNet.Data/README.md

     Settings configuring the request.
 For details, refer to the [jQuery.ajax()](http://api.jquery.com/jquery.ajax/) description.

 You can find an example [here](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/net/Sample/Views/Home/Index.cshtml).

+The byKeyUrl allows the store to specify a different URL for requests than the default, which uses loadUrl.
+This is useful when the loadURL implements additional logic that is unnecessary for the byKey function, or when they return different result sets - e.g. when the loadURL returns a Dto with miniimal fields to populate a list, whereas the byKeyUrl returns the full object.

+If myProductStore isset to http://www.example.com/api/products, then the function myProductStore.byKey(5) will issue the request  http://www.example.com/api/products/5 instead of the default where the request would be http://www.example.com/api/products with a filter ['ProductId','=','5'].

 DevExtreme ASP.NET MVC Controls call the `DevExpress.data.AspNet.createStore` method internally.
 To configure the parameters, use the lambda expression of the `DataSource()` method.